 Good surgeons tend to offer inclusive price QUOTES.

-- If so, your Surgeon will spend adequate time MEASURING and PLANNING your procedure, so it’s suitable for YOU.
+- If so, your Surgeon will spend adequate time MEASURING and PLANNING your procedure to tailor it specifically for YOU.

 - They will listen to your concerns and answer questions honestly and openly, including what you can expect, recovery times, surgery risks, future surgery requirements and surgery prices.

-- Beware that low-rate cosmetic surgery offers tend to involve NON-specialists who may have very limited training and NO Medical Board or RACS recognition as a Surgeon.
+- Beware that low-rate cosmetic surgery offers tend to involve NON-specialists who may have very limited training and NO Medical Board or RACS recognition.

-- Most of the advertised special offers – in addition to unlawful illegal inducements to surgery – end up involving getting ongoing, unexpected bills during and after your surgery procedure.
+- These surgeons not only advertise special offers and unlawful illegal inducements to surgery.
+They also involve getting ongoing, unexpected bills during and after your surgical procedure.